 Performance modifications are important, but when you’re hitting the road, comfort also matters.
 Your SN95’s interior has most likely seen better days.
-Obviously, you should replace any droopy headliner or stuffing-less seats.
+Obviously, you should replace tattered or stuffing-less seats and fix any droopy headliner.
 But there are a lot of other ways you can make your Mustang perfect for you.

 Short Throw Shifter

 By adjusting the shifter’s pivot point, short throw shifters are able to make your shifts more precise while requiring less effort.
 That’s one of the reasons short throw shifters are such a popular modification.
 They’re also easy to install and look a lot better than the stock shifter.

 Floor mats are so simple they don’t really count as a modification, but they’re still recommended.
 If you take the time and care to detail away decades of debris from your SN95’s carpet, then protecting it with a good floor mat is smart.
 A “good” floor mat is essential.
 While cheap floor mats can roll around, creating a hazard, high-quality floor mats are cut to precisely fit your Mustang.
 You don’t want to risk the floor mat wedging itself under a pedal at an inopportune time.

 If you still have your original steering wheel, it’s likely looking worse for wear.
 Since you’ll need to replace it anyway, it may be worth upgrading to a performance-oriented steering wheel.
 Not only will it be more comfortable, but the extra traction will make your handling better right at the source.